-27 answers about peptide therapy, PeptideRx, and how 503A compounding works.
+28 answers about peptide therapy, RxPepsDirect, and how 503A compounding works.

 Looking for clinical and dosing detail on a specific peptide?
 Each peptide product page has its own FAQ with the published Certificate of Analysis for that batch.

-Who PeptideRx is, who prescribes, and where the practice is licensed.
+Who RxPepsDirect is, who prescribes, and where the practice is licensed.

-- Dr. Jonathan Snipes, MD (NPI 1821250077) is PeptideRx's Medical Director.
+- Dr. Jonathan Snipes, MD (NPI 1821250077) is RxPepsDirect's Medical Director.
 He oversees clinical protocols, supervises the nurse-practitioner and physician-assistant team, and signs off on standing orders.
 Dr. Snipes practices through PWS-TX PLLC.

-- PeptideRx providers are licensed in 33 states plus the District of Columbia: Alaska, Arizona, Colorado, Connecticut, Delaware, District of Columbia, Florida, Georgia, Idaho, Illinois, Indiana, Iowa, Kansas, Louisiana, Maine, Michigan, Missouri, Montana, Nevada, New Hampshire, New Jersey, New York, North Dakota, Ohio, Oklahoma, Pennsylvania, Rhode Island, Texas, Utah, Vermont, Washington, Wisconsin, and Wyoming.
-If your state is not on that list, providers cannot write you a prescription until PeptideRx adds your state to its license footprint.
+- RxPepsDirect providers are licensed in 28 states (including the District of Columbia): Alaska, Arizona, Colorado, Connecticut, Delaware, District of Columbia, Florida, Idaho, Indiana, Iowa, Kansas, Louisiana, Maine, Michigan, Montana, Nevada, New Hampshire, New Jersey, New York, North Dakota, Pennsylvania, Rhode Island, Texas, Utah, Vermont, Washington, Wisconsin, and Wyoming.
+If your state is not on that list, providers cannot write you a prescription until RxPepsDirect adds your state to its license footprint.

-- How does the PeptideRx telemedicine visit work?
+- How does the RxPepsDirect telemedicine visit work?

-- You complete a clinical intake form at rxpepsdirect.com that collects your medical history, current medications, weight, and recent lab work.
-A licensed nurse practitioner or physician assistant in your state reviews the intake.
+- You complete a clinical intake form at rxpepsdirect.com.
+The form collects your medical history, current medications, weight, and recent lab work.
+A licensed nurse practitioner or physician assistant in your state reviews it.
 If you are a candidate for the protocol you selected, the provider issues a prescription.
-Optimal Balance Pharmacy fills the prescription and ships via FedEx 2-day.
-Most patients have their order within 5 business days of intake submission.
+Optimal Balance Pharmacy fills it and ships via FedEx overnight, pre-reconstituted and ready to inject in a reusable cooled travel case.

 Peptide therapy basics